jiegev5/PhyAug/ASR/README.md

 # PhyAug for Automated Speech Recognition (ASR)
-This is PyTorch implementation of ASR case study in IPSN'21 paper: [PhyAug: Physics-Directed Data Augmentationfor Deep Sensing Model Transfer inCyber-Physical Systems](https://arxiv.org/pdf/2104.01160.pdf).
+This is PyTorch implementation of ASR case study in IPSN'21 paper: [PhyAug: Physics-Directed Data Augmentation for Deep Sensing Model Transfer in Cyber-Physical Systems](https://arxiv.org/pdf/2104.01160.pdf).

 This Repo is based on [deepspeech.pytorch](https://github.com/SeanNaren/deepspeech.pytorch/blob/master/README.md). **The credit goes to the corresponding authors**.